Mathis, Texas: Lake Corpus Christi (Lake Mathis)

 Lake Corpus Christi is a 21,000 acre reservoir on the Nueces River, lying 4 mi northwest of Mathis.
 The lake is a recreational spot in South Texas offering swimming, skiing, boating, and fishing.
 Large areas of submerged brush in the upper reaches of this 27 mi lake provide prime fish habitat.
 All fishing is good, but it is noted for its excellent catfish—channels, flatheads, and blues; the record is a flathead weighing 60 lb.
 Also, the lake is noted for its white, black, and striped bass, sunfish, and crappie.
 The record largemouth bass weighed 13.5 lb.

 The area is a winter home for hundreds of winter Texans from all parts of the state and country, as well as Canada.

-Around its more than 200 mi of shoreline, numerous camps and parks provide campsites, boat ramps, fishing piers, and RV and mobile home areas.
+Around its more than 200 mi of shoreline, numerous camps and parks provide campsites, boat ramps, fishing piers, and recreational vehicle and mobile home areas.
 A main attraction is Lake Corpus Christi State Park, whose 350 acre surround a cove, protected from the prevailing southeasterly winds by high limestone cliffs, and provide a scenic view of the main body of the lake.
 Favorable climate offers opportunities for year-round activities.